Analysis | Expanding voting is not simply the political inverse of limiting voting

 Some people are straightforward, arguing that not everyone who can vote should.
 Arizona state Rep. John Kavanagh (R) took that position when speaking to CNN earlier this month, saying that “everybody shouldn’t be voting.”
 It is fine not to encourage turnout from those who are “totally uninformed on the issues,” he said, though polling shows that it’s often Republicans who are uninformed or misinformed about key political issues.

 Others express the same sentiment in other ways, from saying that only those who own property should vote to delineating more nuanced boundaries for participation.
-There are those who believe that every adult citizen should have the franchise and there are those who think that there are necessary boundaries, like prohibitions for those with criminal convictions.
+There are those who believe that every adult citizen should have the franchise and there are those who think that there are necessary boundaries, such as prohibitions for those with criminal convictions.

-These days, it's rarely the case that discussions of voting access involve explicitly stated opposition to large demographic groups voting.
+These days, it’s rarely the case that discussions of voting access involve explicitly stated opposition to large demographic groups voting.
 They used to, of course.
 A century ago — well, 60 years ago — Black Americans were barred from voting through often-indirect mechanisms.
-The effort to tamp down on Black voting was rationalized and manifested in a variety of ways but it is impossible to extricate race from those efforts.
-Whites were worried about Black Americans exercising their right as surely as they were worried about where Black people sat in theaters and so the White establishment came up with ways to prevent them from voting because they were Black.
+The effort to tamp down on Black voting was rationalized and manifested in a variety of ways, but it is impossible to extricate race from those efforts.
+Whites were worried about Black Americans exercising their right as surely as they were worried about where Black people sat in theaters, and so the White establishment came up with ways to prevent them from voting because they were Black.

-Such considerations are not now manifested so concretely when they exist.
-Part of that is a function of the Voting Rights Act of 1965, legislation that forced race into the background of efforts to control who cast votes.
+Such considerations now are not manifested so concretely when they exist.
+Part of that is a function of the Voting Rights Act of 1965, legislation that forced race into the background of efforts to control who casts votes.
 Those seeking to limit Black power in the South began responding to more subtle cues offered by the Republican Party.
-The deepest divide in America these days is the partisan one, according to Pew Research Center polling — but that partisan divide is itself to some degree a representation of the country's racial divide.
-If you were to want to limit the number of people who vote for Democrats, it's often easier to target groups that vote heavily Democratic, like Black Americans.
+The deepest divide in America these days is the partisan one, according to Pew Research Center polling — but that partisan divide is itself to some degree a representation of the country’s racial divide.
+If you were to want to limit the number of people who vote for Democrats, it’s often easier to target groups that vote heavily Democratic, such as Black Americans.

 Now the original question — how much you care about getting as many people as possible who are eligible to vote to actually do so — takes on a new timbre.
 If you ostensibly want as many people (including Black people and Democrats) to vote as possible but you are concerned about the practical effect of having that happen, you need to figure out how to rationalize limiting their ability to vote while still publicly endorsing the idea that everyone who wants to vote can.